Logo Futurismo

 Pedro Silva | Lagoa do Capitão with the volcano in the back

-From up there – at 826m above sea level – you can enjoy a great panorama over Pico and São Jorge island.
+From up there – at 826m above sea level – you can enjoy a fantastic panorama over Pico and São Jorge islands.
 Once you arrive at the shore of the lake, surrounded by beautiful Azores Junipers, you can meet some peaceful cows, several species of birds, and aquatic life.

 There is the possibility of doing a hike (PR13PIC) to Lagoa do Capitão if you wish to visit more of that beautiful mountainous region that is the central plateau of Pico.
 And, of course, Futurismo can take you to this beautiful lake and other wonderful places off the beaten track with a van tour dedicated to volcanoes and lakes.
 Embark on this discovery adventure with us!
 Explore the most breathtaking lakes on the island and the longest lava tube in Portugal.